what is medicare part a

 • When you’re already receiving Social Security benefits, you’ll be automatically enrolled in Medicare Parts A & B starting the first day of the month you turn 65.

-• If you are younger than 65 with an eligible disability by the Social Security Administration, the Initial Enrollment Period does not apply to you.
+• If you are younger than 65 and have an eligible disability from the Social Security Administration, the Initial Enrollment Period does not apply to you.
 You will automatically receive Medicare Parts A & B after receiving disability benefits from the Social Security Administration for 24 months.

 • Have Amyotrophic Lateral Sclerosis or End-Stage Renal Disease?
 You’ll automatically get Medicare Part A and Part B the month your disability benefits begin.